Doncaster grandma will ride her crystal covered motorbike to raise money for a man with motor neuron disease

 “This is the only thing I can think of to do that could help.”

-Chris is known locally as Santa as before his motor neuron disease diagnosis he went around the village yearly and brought Christmas spirit to many children.
+Chris is known locally as Santa as before his motor neurone disease diagnosis he went around the village yearly and brought Christmas spirit to many children.

 Sue will embark on her ride on Friday, October 15 at 10am.